PWSong-ustc/VC-NET/README.md

 # VC-NET
-Implementation for paper Label-free prediction of connectivity in perfused microvascular networks in vitro based on deep learning
+Implementation for paper **Label-free Prediction of Connectivity in Perfused Microvascular Networks in Vitro based on Deep Learning **
 ## Installation
 ### Requirements
 * timm>=0.4.12